aleczandru1989/architectural-recipes/microfrontend-composition/client-side-integration-classic/README.md

 ## 🛠️ Technologies Used
 This recipe is implemented using:
-- **Angular** → framework for building MFEs and handling routing/navigation
+- **HTML** →   for structural markup for each microfrontend (pages, containers, component placeholders).
 - **JavaScript** → for dynamic transclusion and component mounting
 - **CSS** → for styling and consistent UI across MFEs